Tornado3P9/installscript-linux/README.md

 ```

 ### Create a 'Programs' folder for all the manually downloaded packages.
 If you keep all the downloaded binaries and installation files together in this folder instead of deleting them, you will always know what you did to your system in the past.
-Very simple. **`$HOME/`** and **`~/`** basically do the same thing.
+Very simple.
 ```bash
 mkdir $HOME/Programs
 ```
+**`$HOME/`** and **`~/`** basically do the same thing.

 ### System Update Settings
 - Open **![menu](https://docs.xubuntu.org/current/user/libs/images/icon_menu.png) → ![preferences](https://docs.xubuntu.org/current/user/libs/images/preferences-desktop.png) Settings Manager → Software & Updates** and go to the _Updates_ tab
 - Open **![menu](https://docs.xubuntu.org/current/user/libs/images/icon_menu.png) → Software → Software & Updates** and go to the _Updates_ tab

 ### The Alt key problem
 Some Linux systems support the option to move applications around using the **`Alt`** key.
 The problem is that a lot of programs that run on both Windows and Linux also make heavy usage of the Alt key.
-Therefore it might be necessary to remove the presetting on linux.
+Therefore it might be necessary to remove the presetting on Linux.
 - Open **![menu](https://docs.xubuntu.org/current/user/libs/images/icon_menu.png) → ![preferences](https://docs.xubuntu.org/current/user/libs/images/preferences-desktop.png) Settings Manager → Window Manager Tweaks → Accessibility** and change the *Key used to grab and move windows* to **None**
 - Press **Alt+F2** and type *xfce4-settings-manager*.
 Then go to **Window Manager Tweaks → Accessibility** and change the *Key used to grab and move windows* to **None**